 - Some have told us that they can use Zoom in a web browser (which requires different permissions) but not the standalone Zoom client.
 Both of those options will be available to you.

 - We will set up an alternative stream outside of Zoom.
-When you register, you’ll receive instructions on how to access the alternative stream.
+A few weeks before the workshop begins, registered participants will receive an email with instructions for an alternative stream.

 What if I still can’t access Zoom?